 What could possibly hold us back from hitting our targets?

 The roadmap should also contain the potential obstacles or project risks that may come in the way of successful completion.

 How to create a project roadmap – 9 steps

 Now that you know what goes into an effective roadmap, here are the nine steps on how to create a roadmap in project management.

 1. Choose the right project management software

-In project road mapping, your work is only as good as the tools you use since they determine how much data you will be able to put together, visualize with ease, and track with clarity.
+In project road mapping, your work is only as good as the project roadmap tools you use since they determine how much data you will be able to put together, visualize with ease, and track with clarity.
 Project management software should be intuitive and pull data from other sources as required.

 2. Define project objectives